|

 WP 5 Coordination

-The coordinator (P0) is responsible for the overall management of the action.
-He will be assisted by three WP leaders
+The coordinator (P0) was responsible for the overall management of the action.
+He was assisted by three WP leaders

-who will manage the various WPs and will report to him.
-Decisions will be made during the annual project meetings
+who managed the various WPs and reported to him.
+Decisions were made during the annual project meetings

 with all partners present and based on majority vote.
-Major activities are supervision and writing of the
+Major activities were supervision and writing of the

 annual progress reports, financial management of the project, organization of the annual project meetings by